 Articulation credit by exam requires a written articulation agreement that establishes the course-to-course equivalency with the postsecondary course.
 Conditions of the college credit and exam requirements are outlined in the agreement and determined through negotiation between institutions, with ultimate determination set by the college.
 Articulation agreements are valid for 2-3 years, depending on the institution; most colleges review the agreement annually.
 The development of articulation agreements provides valuable opportunities for college faculty to develop relationships with high school and Adult School career pathway programs.
-Outreach events and activities tied to agreements often increase the likelihood that students who receive college credit through the agreement will attend the college.
+Outreach events and activities tied to agreement will attend the college.